 Now let’s bring in web services into the mix.

 In order to GET data from PeopleSoft, you might have a PeopleSoft developer create a “Service Operation” (aka Web Service) that the external client can call over HTTPS.
 There are many examples in this book on how to create those.
 There are pieces of code and objects that end up getting created in the PeopleSoft database.
 In the end, a web service in PeopleSoft is just a way to call some application logic written in PeopleCode which pulls some data out of the system and returns it to the client.
-There is a bunch of “plumbing” to setup and secure that PeopleCode.
+There is a bunch of “plumbing” to set up and secure that PeopleCode.
 In the end, the work is encapsulated in the PeopleCode.
 That PeopleCode logic will run on the application server and all connections to the database are proxied through the application server.
 Most of the development time is spent on:

 If you are optimizing for code re-use then a generic approach is optimal.
 However, if the code is for a very specific use case, then it is often better to deploy a custom solution as it will be easier to develop.
 I have developed both and the approach depends on what you are trying to develop.

 Now let’s transition to the more complex web service category: Updating data in PeopleSoft.
 In the REST terminology, this would be POST, PUT, and DELETE.
 These are much harder to create for reasons we will explain in this section.